ColorlibHQ/AdminLTE/docs/dependencies.md

 AdminLTE makes use of the following plugins.
 For documentation, updates or license information, please visit the provided links.
 {: .lead}

+> Note!
+> You need to load the js/css files of the plugin that you want to use.
+> AdminLTE doesn't load automatically all plugins, this would cause huge load times on every page load.
+{:.quote-warning}

 <div class="row px-3">
   <div class="col-sm-3">
     <ul class="list-unstyled">